-Victorio Peak, a craggy outcropping of rock barely five hundred feet tall, lies in the center of a dry desert lake known as the Hembrillo Basin.
+Victorio Peak, a craggy outcropping of rock barely 500 feet tall, lies in the center of a dry desert lake known as the Hembrillo Basin in New Mexico.
 Beyond the Hembrillo Basin is a hundred mile stretch of desert known as the Jornada del Muerto.
-Victorio Peak, located in northern Dona Ana County, now lies within the White Sands Missile Range in south central New Mexico.
+Victorio Peak, located in northern Dona Ana County, now lies within the White Sands Missile Range in south-central New Mexico.

 As Doc continued to explore the side caverns, he found a hoard of treasure including coins, jewels, saddles and priceless artifacts including a gold statue of the Virgin Mary.
 He also found some old letters, the most recent of which was dated 1880.